-The Alliance makes available to its members a disease management program.
+The Alliance offers its members a disease management program.
 The purpose of the disease management program is to provide coordinated health care interventions and communications to both pediatric and adult members with chronic asthma and adults with diabetes to support disease self-management and promote healthy outcomes.
 This is accomplished through the provision of interventions based on member acuity level.
-The intervention activities range from case management for those members at high risk, to those members at high risk to making educational materials and care coordination available for those members who may have gaps in care.
-The components of the Alliance disease management program include member identification and risk stratification; provision of case management services, chronic condition monitoring; identification of gaps in care, and education.
+The intervention activities range from case management for those members at high risk, offering health coaching, educational materials, and care coordination to those members who may have gaps in care.
+The components of the Alliance disease management program include member identification and risk stratification, identification of gaps in care and health inequities, member outreach, provision of case management and health coaching services, and condition-specific education.

-Program structure is designed to promote quality condition management, client satisfaction and cost efficiency using collaborative communications, evidence-based clinical guidelines and protocols, patient-centered care plans, and targeted goals and outcomes.
+Program structure is designed to follow the National Committee for Quality and Assurance (NCQA) Population Health Management (PHM) standards.
+The program promotes quality condition management, member satisfaction and cost efficiency using collaborative communications, evidence-based clinical guidelines and protocols, patient-centered care plans, and targeted goals and outcomes.
+In 2024 the Alliance Disease Management Program focuses on four conditions Asthma, Diabetes, Perinatal Depression and Cardiovascular Disease.

 The objectives of the disease management program are concrete measures that assess effectiveness and progress toward the overall program goals of meeting the health care needs of members and actively supporting members and practitioners to manage chronic asthma and diabetes.
-The HCQC reviews and assesses program performance against objectives during the annual program evaluation, and if appropriate, provides recommendations for improvement activities or changes to objectives.
+The QIHEC reviews and assesses program performance against objectives during the annual program evaluation, and if appropriate, provides recommendations for improvement activities or changes to objectives.
 The objectives of the disease management program include:

-- Preventing and reducing hospital and facility readmissions as measured by admission and readmission rates. - Preventing and reducing emergency room visits as measured by emergency room visit rates. - Achieving and maintaining member's high levels of satisfaction with disease management services as measured by member satisfaction rates. - Reducing gaps in care as measured by HEDIS clinical effectiveness measures specific to the management of asthma and diabetes.
+- Preventing and reducing hospital and facility readmissions as measured by admission and readmission rates. - Preventing and reducing emergency room visits as measured by emergency room visit rates. - Achieving and maintaining member's high levels of satisfaction with disease management services as measured by member satisfaction rates. - Reducing gaps in care as measured by HEDIS clinical effectiveness measures specific to the management of asthma and diabetes. - Addressing inequities related to chronic conditions.

-POPULATION HEALTH MANAGEMENT (PMH) PROGRAM
+POPULATION HEALTH MANAGEMENT (PHM) PROGRAM